From Student Loans to Financial Freedom: A Post-Graduation Roadmap

 Harnessing the Power of Mass Psychology in Investing

 No amount of saving and cutting back alone will suffice.
-Once you’re on the right track, putting your money to work is crucial.
+Putting your money to work is crucial once you’re on the right track.
 This is the key to securing financial freedom.
 It’s not just about eliminating debt but actively working towards financial independence.

 Mass Psychology in Financial Markets